CDrummond/music-similarity/README.md

 # Music Similarity

-This is a python3 script to analyse your music collection with Musly and (optionally) Essentia, and to provide a simple HTTP API allowing the creation of mix of similar music for LMS.
+This is a python3 script to analyse your music collection with Bliss, Essentia, and Musly, and to provide a simple HTTP API allowing the creation of mix of similar music for LMS.

+You may configure which anlysers are used to anlyse your music collection, and which of these is used for the similarity score.

+## Bliss

+This script can be configured to use the [Bliss music analyser](hhttps://github.com/CDrummond/bliss-analyse) (which is a wrapper around the [Bliss library](https://github.com/Polochon-street/bliss-rs)) to analyse tracks, and use this analysis to locate similar tracks.

+This project contains the following pre-built versions of this app:

+1. Linux 64-bit - `linux/x86-64/bliss-analyse`

 ## Musly

-This script can use the [Musly audio music similarity library](https://github.com/CDrummond/musly) to analyse tracks, and to locate similar tracks based upon timbre.
+This script can be configured to use the [Musly audio music similarity library](https://github.com/CDrummond/musly) to analyse tracks, and to locate similar tracks based upon timbre.
 This project contains the following pre-built versions of this library: